 In Thud!, Grag Bashful Bashfullson speaks in this manner when translating the old Dwarfish language spoken by the ancient king on the recorded on the Device.
 Well, until he gets to the part about the trolls, at which point he's so shocked he forgets.

 Michael Crichton's Timeline.
-The main character goes back in time to Medieval periods, and can't understand a word he hears.
+The main character goes back in time to Medieval periods, and can't understand a word he hears, aside from rudimentary "methinks" and "thousayeth".
 When he does understand a word, "genteel", he takes it to mean the current meaning "gentle" - instead of the old meaning "noble".

 One interesting aversion is that while Henry Fielding's 18th century writing style is somewhat similar to what is commonly thought of as Olde English, in his novel Jonathan Wild, when detailing Wild's ancestry, he depicts the one living in the Dark Ages speaking actual Old English.